shkschneider/dotfiles/README.md

 - Void Linux, its Handbook and community
 - DistroWatch
 - Github
-- and every-single-one-of-you that shared open source <3
+- and every-single-one-of-you that shares open source <3